microsoft/MixedReality-WebRTC/README.md

 ### General

 - Python 2.7 must be installed as the default interpreter.
 That is, `python --version` must return a Python version equal to 2.7.
-It is strongly recommended to get a patch version >= 15, that is **Python 2.7.15+**, as some users reported to the WebRTC UWP tea some spurious failures with earlier versions.
+It is strongly recommended to get a patch version >= 15, that is **Python 2.7.15+**, as some users reported to the WebRTC UWP team some spurious failures with earlier versions.
 Python 3.x does **not** work and should not be the default interpreter.

 - A recent version of Perl is needed for some builds.
 On Windows you can install for example [Strawberry Perl](http://strawberryperl.com/), or any other equivalent distribution you want.